gitworkflows/meshplay/CONTRIBUTING.md

 1. Commit, [sign-off](#commit-signing), and push changes to your remote branch.
    `git push origin <my-changes>`
-1. Open a pull request (in your web browser) against our main repo: https://github.com/khulnasoft/meshplay.
+1. Open a pull request (in your web browser) against our main repo: https://github.com/meshplay/meshplay.

+_Alternatively, LiveReload is available as an option during development: with jekyll serve --livereload no more manual page refresh.

+`bundle exec jekyll serve --drafts --livereload --incremental --config _config_dev.yml`

 ## <a name="contributing-meshplay">Meshplay Contribution Flow</a>